-Lastly, to round out the experience, I listened to “Great Gig in the Sky” from Pink Floyd’s seminal record Dark Side of the Moon on SACD (it was by far the best-selling SACD of all time).
+Lastly, to round out the experience, I listened to “Great Gig in the Sky” from Pink Floyd’s seminal record Dark Side of the Moon on SACD (buy an import version of a hybrid CD-SACD from Japan at Amazon) (it was by far the best-selling SACD of all time).
 This album is an audiophile standard in many formats—and is certainly enhanced by magic of SACD, even in stereo.
 The Sony BDP-S6700 kept the sound from getting too harsh, even with the enthusiastic vocals of Clare Torry fully on display.
 I never felt like the sound was limited or etched.
 At the same time, this Sony player was able to maintain the clarity of the slide guitar, bass guitar, piano, and drums.
 The video below is one of the few live performances of the song I was able to find that featured Ms. Torry, who did the original vocals on the track.
 It’s from 1990, which means it’s a Roger Waters–less performance, but you’ll enjoy it nonetheless.

 Who Is the Competition For The Sony BDP-S6700?

 There isn’t a lot of competition in this space, especially at this price.